open-horizon/open-horizon.github.io/docs/troubleshoot/index.md

 ## How to uninstall Podman on RHEL?
 {: #uninstall_podman}

 If you currently have Podman installed since it is not yet supported you will need to remove Podman to install Docker on RHEL.
 Please follow these instructions for doing so to a clean state and ensure you have no other workloads on this device that requires the use of Podman.
-Podman is planned for future support in future IEAM versions TBA.
+Podman is planned for future support in future OH versions TBA.

 1. Uninstall Packages:
 ```